Developer Terms and Conditions

 11.3 This Agreement may be terminated:

-11.3.2 by written notice from a Party if the other Party commits a material breach of this Agreement and which (in the case of a breach capable of being remedied) shall not have been remedied within 30 days of a written notice of the breach (setting out the specific breaches and suggested steps to remedy the breach, if applicable) ;
+11.3.2 by written notice from the Developer if Reapit commits a material breach of this Agreement and which (in the case of a breach capable of being remedied) has not been remedied within 30 days of a written notice of the breach (setting out the specific breaches and suggested steps to remedy the breach, if applicable);

-11.3.3 by written notice from a Party if the other Party is subject to an Insolvency Event.
+11.3.3 by immediate written notice from either Party if the other Party is subject to an Insolvency Event.

 12 CONSEQUENCES OF TERMINATION